Amidst the upsurge of racial justice and other popular movements, where is the fiction showing us the drama and adventure of activism?

 Neighborhood Novelists in the Wall’s Shadow US-Mexico Border Collective Novel-Writing Project [More info soon…]

 Union organizers and strikers get attacked from many directions.
-Turns out this also includes fiction.
+Turns out this also includes dance movies.